pinchenchen/pinchenchen/NLP_Robust NLI Models/README.md

 The final prediction is calculated as:
 $$P_{final} = \text{argmax} \left( \sum_{i=1}^{k} w_i \times \log(P_{model\_i}) \right)$$

----

-## Code Structure

-- **`run.py`**: The main entry point for training and evaluation loops.
-Handles argument parsing for different model configurations.
-- **`ensemble_simple.py`**: Implements the weighted ensemble logic.
-It loads probability distributions from multiple checkpoints and computes the optimal weighted average.
-- **`filter_hard_data.py`**: A utility script used to preprocess the validation set, splitting it into "Easy" (heuristic-solvable) and "Hard" (requires reasoning) subsets for rigorous evaluation.

----

 ## Results

 The rigorous ensemble approach demonstrated a clear improvement over the single-model baseline.
 By combining models with different strengths (General vs. Hard-focused), the final weighted ensemble achieved the lowest overall error rate.